 The Christmas period is designated as ‘High Season’ for two weeks.

-Easter weekend in 2018 will be from Good Friday on 30th March, to Easter Monday on 2nd April.
+Easter weekend in 2024 will be from Good Friday on 29th March, to Easter Monday on 1st April.
+In 2025 it is from Good Friday on 18th April, to Easter Monday on 21st April.